yaal-coop/sheraf/doc/source/tutorial/fts.rst

 Other algorithms like Wolf Garbe's LinSpell or `SymSpell <https://medium.com/@wolfgarbe/1000x-faster-spelling-correction-algorithm-2012-8701fcd87a5f>`_ take a different approach but seem to be faster than BK/Damerau-Levenshtein.
-It indexes a word with Thus Symspell especially trades query speed against memory usage and pre-computation speed.
+It indexes a word with its deletion transformations to decrease the transformations to compute.
+Thus Symspell especially trades query speed against memory usage and pre-computation speed.